-- Which PIE will work best for that eye: Crystalens or Tecnis multifocal could be an option.
-Some patients have loved the Restor.
+- Which PIE or Presbyopic Implant in Eye will work best for that eye?: Symfony optiblue is the preferred one in 2023.
+Tecnis multifocal could be an option.
+Some patients have loved the crystalens..

 Management after the cataract eye surgery

-Correcting the residual refractive errors by laser or limbs relaxing incisions may be required.
-Aggressive management of dry eyes is essesntial.
+Correcting the residual refractive errors by laser or limbus relaxing incisions may be required.
+Aggressive management of dry eyes is essential.